-IBAS has specialist knowledge (from IBAS investigations into UK business banking account disputes since 1992), which provides us with 'extra' width of knowledge to produce the best results for you in contesting a bank debt claim or Director's personal guarantee debt claim demand.
+IBAS has specialist knowledge (from IBAS investigations into UK business banking account disputes since 1992), which provides us with 'extra' knowledge to produce the best results for you in contesting a bank debt claim or Director's personal guarantee debt claim demand.

 Personal Guarantees on Bank Business Debts or business banking debts or disputes for Limited Companies allow the bank to claim a debt is owed personally by the personal guarantor if the business fails or the Limited company cannot pay the debts claimed on the bank's demand.
 It is not enough for a personal guarantor to resign from the company.
 Even if a company director resigns that may not protect them from a bank claim on their personal guarantee for debts owed by the business whilst they were directors or partners.